unicode-org/message-format-wg/spec/formatting.md

 > > *    {{Only used by fractions in Polish.}}
 > > ```
 >
-> In the Tech Preview, feedback from users and implementers is desired about
+> During the Final Candidate review period, feedback from users and implementers is desired about
 > whether to relax the requirement that such a "fallback _variant_" appear in
 > every message, versus the potential for a _message_ to fail at runtime
 > because no matching _variant_ is available.